tugascript/nestjs-graphql-monolith-template/README.md

 - Pagination:

 * - Has the generics for Edges and Paginated types
-* - A basic cursor pagination function
+* - A basic one way cursor pagination function

-- Subscriptions and GraphQL through Websockets:

-* - A basic pubsub module
-* - Sessions with a way to see online status

 ## Installation